-The Lord has told us in modern revelation that he established the Constitution of the United States to assure "that every man may act . . . according to the moral agency which I have given unto him" (D&C 101:78).
+The Lord has told us in modern revelation that He established the Constitution of the United States to assure "that every man may act . . . according to the moral agency which I have given unto him" (D&C 101:78).
 In other words, God established our Constitution to give us the vital political freedom necessary for us to act upon our personal choices in civil government.
 This revelation shows the distinction between agency (the power of choice), which is God-given, and freedom, the right to act upon our choices, which is protected by the Constitution and laws of the land.

 Freedom is obviously of great importance, but as these examples illustrate, freedom is always qualified in mortality.
-Consequently, when we oppose a loss of freedom, it would be better if we did not conduct our debate in terms of a loss of our free agency, which is impossible under our doctrine.
+Consequently, when we oppose a loss of freedom, it would be better if we did not conduct our debate in terms of a loss of our agency, which is impossible under our doctrine.
 We ought to focus on the legality or wisdom of the proposed restriction of our freedom.

-Third, we receive assurance from our doctrine that Satan, who sought to take away our free agency in the pre-existence, is not permitted to take it from us in this life.
-The Prophet Joseph Smith taught that the devil cannot compel men to do evil; he has "power over us only as we permit him" (TPJS 181; see also 187, 189).
-Elder James E. Faust elaborated on this in a recent conference, when he said, "Certainly he can tempt and he can deceive, but he has no authority over us which we do not give him" (Faust 35).
+Third, we receive assurance from our doctrine that Satan, who sought to take away our agency in the preexistence, is not permitted to take it from us in this life.
+The Prophet Joseph Smith taught that the devil cannot compel men to do evil; he has "power over us only as we permit him."
+Elder James E. Faust elaborated on this when he said, "Certainly he can tempt and he can deceive, but he has no authority over us which we do not give him."

-Fourth, as suggested by these teachings, Satan is still trying to take away our free agency by persuading us to voluntarily surrender our will to his.
+Fourth, as suggested by these teachings, Satan is still trying to take away our agency by persuading us to voluntarily surrender our will to his.

 This subject has a morbid fascination for mankind.
 The long-lived German legend of Faust concerns a man who sold his soul to the devil in exchange for knowledge and power.
 This is also the theme of Stephen Vincent Benet's "The Devil and Daniel Webster."
 A variety of modern practices tend toward this surrender, and they carry eternal dangers.
-As Elder Faust warned us at conference, "The mischief of devil worship, sorcery, casting spells, witchcraft, voodooism, black magic, and all other forms of demonism should be avoided like the plague" (Faust 33).
+As Elder Faust warned us, "The mischief of devil worship, sorcery, casting spells, witchcraft, voodooism, black magic, and all other forms of demonism should be avoided like the plague."

 Fifth, we should also avoid any practices in which one person attempts to surrender even part of his will to another person or another person attempts to take it.
-Whether the means are chemical, behavioral, electronic, or others not yet dreamed of, such attempts run counter to the heavenly plan and further the Adversary's.
-Free agency, the power to choose and direct our thoughts and our actions, is a gift of God, and we should resist any means that would compromise it.
+Whether the means are chemical, behavioral, electronic, or others not yet dreamed of, such attempts run counter to the heavenly plan and further the adversary's.
+Agency, the power to choose and direct our thoughts and our actions, is a gift of God, and we should resist any means that would compromise it.